You resent her.

 You think you have an enemy.

 But she’s just another girl.

-Just Another Girl is being released from Point/Scholastic on March 28, 2017.
+Just Another Girl is now available from Point/Scholastic.
 (Foreign release dates to be announced shortly.)

 “Not your typical love triangle, Just Another Girl busts open clichés to make us rethink what it means to be the girl who’s got the guy, the girl who wants the guy, and the guy who doesn’t know what he wants.
 Eulberg writes with huge heart, an open mind, and a delicious sense of fun.”

 — E. Lockhart, New York Times bestselling author of We Were Liars

 “What if everything you thought about someone was completely wrong?
 Eulberg’s tragicomic novel explores that question in a story of a love triangle with a hard-reality twist.”